 Looking only at the surface, you could still put it in high tier - there's no IP storage nor most of the other data search providers usually collect.
 Third party requests are not made.
-There is a JS-free version and they do host a Tor hidden service.
+There is a JS-free version (results don't go beyond first page) and they do host a Tor hidden service (which blocks non-TBB browsers - tested with Iridium).
 For the non-privacy relevant stuff: the search results are really fucking good; Bing and Yahoo are used for them, as well as their own crawler.
 More than that - DDG displays "instant answers" from over than 400 different sources in the top right corner of the window.
 Has ads that can be disabled in the settings.
 In addition to regular sites, DDG can search for images, videos (YouTube results only) as well as news.
 However, digging deeper shows several serious issues with the founder's lack of reliability and trustworthiness.
 He clearly does not truly care about you or your privacy - as the recent Cloudflare inclusion shows.
 Being the great businessman that he is, he has pretended very effectively that he does and took great advantage of the recent privacy scares.
 So, if you care only about pure privacy / functionality, DDG is pretty good still - but due to the shaky ethical foundation and enough cracks if you look hard enough, I cannot recommend it as enthusiastically as I did before.
 You could say it's the Tutanota of search engines - good enough as an entry point, but you can do better.
 There is nothing out there even approaching the level of RiseUp's email service, though; so DuckDuckGo remains a viable option for regular usage still.

 A French engine that claims to be fully private: